Celebrate maple syrup season in Ontario 2026

 Wheelers Pancake House, Sugar Camp and Maple Heritage Museum

-In addition to the all-day pancake breakfast, you’ll also want to visit Wheelers Maple Heritage Museum, which holds the Guinness World Record for the “Largest Collection of Maple Syrup Artifacts.”
+Book a reservation for a meal at Wheeler Pancake House, where you can enjoy delicious pancakes made from scratch.
+Visit Wheelers Maple Heritage Museum, which holds the Guinness World Record for the “Largest Collection of Maple Syrup Artifacts.”

 Location: 1001 Highland Line, McDonalds Corners, Lanark Highlands